neoJINXD/Eternity/README.md

 // Option 2: Run the local version by typing in the command window: npm run electron
-// Aftwrwards, the calculator should pop up on your screen
+// The calculator should now pop up on your screen
 ```